What is DARLA?

 See this question for links to the alignment, extraction, and plotting code written by other researchers that we are building upon.

-Our code for the rest of the system -- the web interface, the ASR, the YouTube features, online correction and evaluation of transcripts, handling different file formats, etc. -- is currently not public because it is under active development.
+Our code for the rest of the system -- the web interface, the ASR, online correction and evaluation of transcripts, handling different file formats, etc. -- is currently not public because it is under active development.
 We also think that most users prefer the convenience of the web interface rather than installing and wrangling with several programs on their computers.

 If you are interested in contributing a new feature or modifying an existing functionality, please e-mail us!
 We are excited to collaborate on related linguistics and computer science research, as well as the software development front.